mathieuboudreau/qmt-optimization/README.md

 ### Zip Download Instructions

-The latest stable version of qMTLab Tab<sub>1</sub>s can be downloaded freely [here](https://github.com/mathieuboudreau/qMTLab_Tabs/tarball/master).
+The latest stable version of qMTLab Tab<sub>1</sub>s can be downloaded freely [here](https://github.com/mathieuboudreau/qMTLab_Tab1s/tarball/master).

-* Extract the downloaded file to the directory you want to install qMTLab_Tabs.
+* Extract the downloaded file to the directory you want to install qMTLab_Tab1s.

 * Rename the folder to *qMTLab_Tab1s*.